 Programmer, robotics hobbyist, and math enthusiast.

 Hi!
 My name is Andrew Norton, and welcome to my (perpetually under construction) website.
-I am currently a fourth-year student at University of Virginia pursuing a BS in Computer Science and Mathematics.
+I am currently an Associate Software Engineer at Capital One.
+In spring of 2017, I graduated from the University of Virginia with a BS in Computer Science and Mathematics.
 My primary focus is data science, machine learning, and artificial intelligence, with a persisting interest in the analysis of algorithms.
 This is particularly applicable to my background in competitive robotics.

-I am currently the president of ACM@UVa, the school's chapter of the Association for Computing Machinery.
+In college, I was involved in ACM@UVa, the school's chapter of the Association for Computing Machinery.
 Through this organization, I competed in the International Collegiate Programming Contest (ICPC).
-In November of 2015, November, the team consisting of myself and two other UVa students placed 1st out of over 180 teams in the ICPC Mid-Atlantic Regional Competition, earning us a spot in the World Finals, which was held in Phuket, Thailand in May of 2016.
-My passion for competition programming led me to choose Computer Science as a major; I regularly participate in HackerRank competitions and participated in USACO during my senior year of high school.
+In November of 2015, the team consisting of myself and two other UVa students placed 1st out of over 180 teams in the ICPC Mid-Atlantic Regional Competition, earning us a spot in the World Finals, which was held in Phuket, Thailand in May of 2016.
+My passion for competition programming led me to choose Computer Science as a major; I occasionally participate in HackerRank competitions and participated in USACO during my senior year of high school.

 Recent and Ongoing Projects